Dual Degree with University of Pennsylvania Law School (Philadelphia, USA)

 The curriculum blends financial and legal expertise and professional skills courses.
 It is designed to offer advanced education in the area of financial law and to give students the opportunity to develop a top-level career in the private, public or non-profit sectors.

 All students will spend their first year at Sciences Po, and their second year at Penn Law.
-After two years of study, and provided credits have been completed in both institutions, students will receive Master's degrees from both Sciences Po (Master's in Finance and Strategy or Master's in Economics and Business) and Penn Law (LLM).
+After two years of study, and provided credits have been completed in both institutions, students will receive Master's degrees from both Sciences Po (Master's in Finance and Strategy or Master's in International Management and Sustainability) and Penn Law (LLM).

 The faculty involved in this program is comprised of internationally renowned academics and practitioners.
 By joining both the Penn Law and Sciences Po communities, dual degree students will be able to benefit from the exceptionally stimulating intellectual environment of both institutions during the duration of the program, and to extend their networks and opportunities to both sides of the Atlantic as alumni.

 Students participating in the program will have access both at Sciences Po and at the University of Pennsylvania to all facilities normally offered to students, such as libraries, computer network, career services, sports facilities, and student associations and cultural life.

 Year 1 at Sciences Po

-Students who are jointly admitted will spend their first year of study at Sciences Po either in the Master Finance et Stratégie (French taught) or in the Master Economics and Business (English taught):
+Students who are jointly admitted will spend their first year of study at Sciences Po either in the Master Finance et Stratégie (French taught) or in the Master in International Management and Sustainability (English taught):

 - Master Finance et Stratégie, mention International Business (French taught program)

-- Master Economics and Business (English taught program)
+- Master in International Management and Sustainability (English taught program)

 A specific concentration can appear on the Master's degree at Sciences Po according to the courses completed at Penn Law.

-The Master in Finance and Strategy and the Master in Economics and Business gather a very diverse student body, in terms of academic as well as cultural backgrounds, with more than 40% international students.
+The Master in Finance and Strategy and the Master in International Management and Sustainability gather a very diverse student body, in terms of academic as well as cultural backgrounds, with more than 40% international students.

 Year 2 at Penn Law